Pavankumardontha/dynamic-programming-/README.md

 38) Longest Path in Directed Acyclic graph
 39) Buy and sell stocks(one transaction allowed) - I
 40) Buy and sell stocks(multiple transactions) - II (refer recursive and iterative and analyse why dp cannot be used in this problem)
-41) Buy and sell stocks - III
+43) Buy and sell stocks(multiple transactions) with cooldown
-42) Buy and sell stocks - IV
+44) Buy and sell stocks(multiple transactions) with transaction fee
-43) Buy and sell stocks with cooldown
+45) Buy and sell stocks(atmost 2 transactions)
-44) Buy and sell stocks with transaction fee
+46) Buy and sell stocks(atmost k transactions)